ember-cli/ember-cli.github.io/_posts/2013-04-12-ember-data.md

 > Note: Mocks are just for development.
 The entire `/server` directory will be ignored during `ember build` and `ember test`.

-If you decide to use fixtures instead of mocks, you'll need to use `reopenClass` within your model class definitions.
-First, create a fixture adapter, either for a single model or your entire application:

-{% highlight javascript %}
-// adapters/application.js
-import DS from "ember-data";

-export default DS.FixtureAdapter.extend({});
-{% endhighlight %}

-Then add fixture data to your model class:

-{% highlight javascript %}
-// models/author.js
-import DS from "ember-data";

-var Author = DS.Model.extend({
-  firstName: DS.attr('string'),
-  lastName: DS.attr('string')
-});

-Author.reopenClass({
-  FIXTURES: [
-    {id: 1, firstName: 'Bugs', lastName: 'Bunny'},
-    {id: 2, firstName: 'Wile E.', lastName: 'Coyote'}
-  ]
-});

-export default Author;
-{% endhighlight %}

-Your Ember app's API requests will now use your fixture data.